danielnelson37/problem-set-2_1/fellow-submissions/Laisha-Calalpa.md

 10. What does it mean to be _truthy_ or _falsy_?
 What six values are _falsy_?
     Being _truthy_ means that value is a value that is true and a _falsey_ is a value that evaluates to false.
-    The six _falsy_ are false, null, undefined, "", 0, NaN,
+    The six _falsy_ are `false`, `null`, `undefined`, `""`, `0`, `NaN`,

 11. Evaluate the following expressions using JavaScripts implicit coercion rules.
 Then, in one sentence, explain what coercions were applied and why:
   * `8 * null`
-    The expression evaluates to `number` 0 as the value of null is coerced into the number 0
+    The expression evaluates to `number` 0 as the value of null is 0 and is multiplied by 8 through coercion the code executes to 0.
   * `"5" - 1`
-    The expression evaluates to `number` 4
+    The expression evaluates to `number` 4 because the math operand of subtraction causes the string value to be coerced into a number data type and then executes 5-1.
   * `"5" + 1`
-    The expression evaluates to `string` 51s
+    The expression evaluates to `string` 51 due to string being the first value that is followed by '+' operand which is considered for concatenation instead of addition.
   * `true + false`
-    The expression evaluates to truefalse
+    The expression evaluates to `number` 1 because true holds the value of 1 and false holds the value of 0, this would have the expression be 1 + 0 executing to 1.
   * `"i am" + undefined`
-    The expression evaluates to
+    The expression evaluates to `string` i amundefined because undefined is coerced imto a string and the '+' opperand is considered concatenation.
   * `5 + undefined`
-    The expression evaluates to
+    The expression evaluates to `NaN` since undefined has the value of not a number, no operation can be performed and NaN cannot be coerced .
 12. What will each line of the following code return?
     ```
     javascript